 When applying to a small liberal arts college you apply to the college at large and do not necessarily have to indicate the choice of major.
 Of course, many liberal arts colleges will ask you to indicate intended major if you have one but you do not have to know that upfront.
 When applying to a larger university, you will have had to identify which school within.
 And that process of choosing may have caused you to narrow or specify area of focus.
 For that reason applicants who are undecided might find the process of applying to liberal arts colleges more straight forward and open ended.

-Jane C. Hoffman, MBA, founder of College Advice 101 in Larchmont, NY, has a proven record of providing personalized guidance to help students identify, apply and gain admission to the best colleges for them.
+Jane H., MBA, has a proven record of providing personalized guidance to help students identify, apply and gain admission to the best colleges for them.
 She explains what colleges are looking for and why.
 She visits colleges and meets with admission officers to learn about their educational programs and institutional priorities.
-She teaches how to secure merit aid and that students have more control than they think.
-She is available by phone.

 While some seventeen year olds may be firmly committed to Neuroscience or Middle Eastern Studies, most high school seniors don’t even know such majors exist.
 Living in simpler times, I started college without knowing what psychology was, much less that it would be my major and ultimately my career.
 I don’t know what the statistics are, but I am fairly sure that a high percentage of the students who declare a major on their application do not end up with that major.